MarkBind/markbind-action/README.md

   - This is the default value
 - PR preview
   - `'pr-preview'`
-  - This is used if you want to build and preview the updated site whenever there is a PR made to the repository.
-Note that this does not work for PR from a fork (due to security reasons)
+  - This is used if you want to build and preview the updated site whenever there is a PR made to the repository
+  - The `service` must be `'surge'` and the `domain` must be specified
+  - Note that this does not work for PR from a fork (due to security reasons)
+  - This action will not automatically cleanup merged PR deployments.
+Follow this [instruction](https://surge.sh/help/tearing-down-a-project) to manually tear down the deployed site if required

 ### domain
 The domain that the site is available at.
-Required if service chosen is Surge(also if the purpose is PR preview).
+Required if `service` chosen is Surge.
 - A surge.sh subdomain
   - `'<subDomain>.surge.sh'`
   - Surge allows you to specify a subdomain for free as long as it has not been taken up by others.
-You have to ensure that the subDomain is unique.
+You have to ensure that the `<subDomain>` is unique.
-  - A possible subdomain to use is your repository name: `markbind-action.surge.sh`
+  - A possible subdomain to use is your repository name: e.g. `markbind-action.surge.sh`
 - A custom domain that you have configured with Surge
-  - Read the [Surge documentation](https://surge.sh/help/adding-a-custom-domain) to understand how to set it up.
+  - Read the [Surge documentation](https://surge.sh/help/adding-a-custom-domain) to understand how to set it up
 - Additional notes
   - for PR preview purposes, the domain you specify will automatically be prefixed with 'pr-x-', where 'x' is the GitHub event number
-    - E.g. `'pr-x-<domain>'`
+    - E.g. `'pr-x-<domain>'` (and hence `'pr-1-markbind-action.surge.sh'`)
   - Custom domain does not work with PR preview
   - This action will not automatically cleanup merged PR deployments.
-Follow this [instruction](https://surge.sh/help/tearing-down-a-project) to manually tear down the deployed site
+Follow this [instruction](https://surge.sh/help/tearing-down-a-project) to manually tear down the deployed site if required

 ### version
 The MarkBind version to use to build the site.